 - Chest pain or shortness of breath

-- Vomiting, nausea or fever
+- Vomiting, nausea, fever or confusion

 Things to avoid while on anticoagulants